-While all species and habitats are of HELCOM interest, initial focus in the assessments will be on major habitat forming species, i.e. bladder wrack (Fucus vesiculosus), eelgrass (Zostera marina), blue mussel (Mytilus trossulus, Mytilus edulis) and stoneworts (Charales).
+While all species and habitats are of HELCOM interest, initial focus will be on major habitat forming species, i.e. bladder wrack (Fucus vesiculosus), eelgrass (Zostera marina), blue mussel (Mytilus trossulus, Mytilus edulis) and stoneworts (Charales) as well as recruitment habitats of coastal fish.

-During the last decades, the occurrence of both bladder wrack and eelgrass has declined dramatically mainly due to the effects of eutrophication: decreasing water transparency, increasing sedimentation and increasing amounts of fast growing filamentous algae (e.g. Berger et al. 2003, Boström et al. 2002 and references therein).
+During the last decades, the occurrence of both bladder wrack and eelgrass has declined dramatically mainly due to the effects of eutrophication: decreasing water transparency, increasing sedimentation and increasing amounts of fast growing filamentous algae (e.g. Boström et al. 2002, Berger et al. 2003, and references therein).
 Due to the increase in turbidity of water, bladder wrack and eelgrass are not able to grow at as great depths as before.
 The shallower growing depths make bladder wrack belts more susceptible to physical disturbances, e.g. ice scouring.